Here is everything you need to know about classic terracotta pots and how you can use them to display small houseplants in your home.

 Yes, you can easily paint unglazed terracotta.
 I’ve used spray paint, acrylic paint, and house paint.

 Yes, unglazed terracotta pots change color as they age.
-I’ve found this to be true when the pots are outdoors and indoor plants are directly planted in terracotta.
+I’ve found this to be true when the pots are outdoors and with indoor plants are directly planted in terracotta.

 This is a matter of taste and opinion.
 It’s like asking if gold cabinet hardware is better than silver cabinet hardware!